Publications

 Work in Progress

-Capital Taxation and Misallocation: Theory and Evidence from a Corporate Tax Reform in France
+Capital Taxation and Misallocation: Theory and Evidence from a Large Corporate Tax Reform in France

 (Joint with Antonin Bergeaud, Louis de Lachapelle, and Clément Malgouyres)